• Skip to main content

 How to Scale the Axes

-To scale the graph axes, click the auto-scale button or enter values directly, see Precise Axis Adjustment.
+To scale the graph axes, use the Auto-fit x-axis and Auto-fit y-axis buttons or enter values directly, see Precise Axis Adjustment.
 It is also possible to use the scroll wheel on your mouse.
 You may first click at the x-axis and/or y-axis to select which axis to scale.
 Move the mouse cursor into to graph-area before using the scroll-wheel on the mouse to scroll the selected axis.
 If none or both axes are selected, both axes will be scaled.
 By right-clicking in the graph, you will undo the last scaling.

 Scaling done on the x-axis (time) will affect all plots/graphs in the current Tab.